digigaia/kudu/ARCHITECTURE.md

 except for one minor issue:
 the read and write operation are both infallible.
-This is ok for write operations for us, but for read operations that means that we panic if we reach the end of the stream, which is something that we could expect and we currently account properly for it with `StreamError`.
+This is ok for write operations for us, but for read operations that means that we panic if we reach the end of the stream, which is something that we could expect and that we currently account properly for with `StreamError`.

 ## Error handling